SamDamDing/Tarnisheds-Wizened-Finger/README.md

   msgconjunction = 'NA', #If valid and the msgtype necessitates a conjunction, it will be used. msgtemplate2 = 'NA', #Accepts values 0-24 if msgtype necessitates this. msgword2 = 'NA', #If the word is a valid word, like in Elden Ring, it will be used in the second template. msggesture = 'NA') #If you want to add a gesture, like in Elden Ring, type the name of the gesture in all caps and it will be used.
+No image or animation.
+Just text
 ```
 # Message Types
 ```